Restoration: Helvetia watch

-It didn’t run too badly however it did have an amplitude on the lower end and it was nearly one minute slow.
-Also, the movement itself was filthy, a few of very little hairs and dust particles.
+It didn’t run too badly, however, it did have an amplitude on the lower end and it was nearly one minute slow.
+Also, the movement itself was filthy.
+A few very little hairs and dust particles.

 The movement is the in-house Helvetia 64.
 A hand winder with 17 jewels.
 It’s a 13’5 ligne movement so it’s rather big for a vintage watch.

-I flip the movement to the dial side and begin with the set lever spring.
-After that, I take away the minute wheel, yoke with its spring, the setting wheel, and the set lever.
-I’d already removed the hour wheel and the cannon pinion.
-Everything is cleaned within the watch cleaning machine.
+Flip the movement to the dial side and begin with the set lever spring.
+After that, take away the minute wheel, yoke with its spring, the setting wheel, and the set lever.
+The hour wheel and the cannon pinion have been lifted before, as you remember.

-I then remove the Incabloc (jewel holes and endstones) to clean and lubricate.
-I use One Dip to clean them and afterward I lubricate then with a tiny drop of Moebius 9010 in the middle.
+Remove the Incabloc (jewel holes and endstones) to clean and lubricate.
+I always use One Dip to clean shock protection parts.